 Alex Scott MBE is a former professional footballer, pundit and presenter.

-The former Arsenal Captain and England Centurion is the co-host of Sky Sports’ Goals on Sunday, a well-regarded pundit for BBC and Sky Sports, a regular on BBC’s Match of the Day as well as fronting ambassadorial campaigns with Nike, Barclays and Cadbury’s.
+The former Arsenal Captain and England Centurion is the co-host of Sky Sports’ Goals on Sunday, a well-regarded pundit for BBC and Sky Sports, a regular on BBC’s Match of the Day as well as an ambassador for Nike and Mastercard.

 Alex signed with Arsenal at age 8 and stayed with the team for most of her career.
 Alex helped the club achieve a domestic double of the FA Women’s Cup and the FA Women’s Premier League.
 She was also a key figure in the historic quadruple season for Arsenal in which they won all their trophy competitions.
 This became the obvious prelude to Alex’s captaincy for the club in the 2014/15 season.
 While playing for England Alex had the opportunity to travel all over the world to play the game she loves.
 Retiring from international football in 2017, though not before representing Great Britain in the Olympics.
-Alex ended up the second most capped England player with 140 appearances.
+Alex ended her career the second most capped England player with 140 appearances.

 Since her retirement in 2018, Alex has begun a successful broadcasting career and has quickly become renown for her insights into the game and sharp punditry skills.
-Alex is a steady part of BBC Sport’s football broadcasting team and has become a regular face for Sky Sports football coverage and has even provided courtside coverage of the NBA in January of this year.
-Alex made history last August as the first female Sky Pundit on a Sky Sports’ Super Sunday and made waves as the first female to commentate for the BBC for a Men’s World Cup.
+Alex is a steady part of BBC Sport’s football broadcasting team and co-host of Sky Sports’ Goals on Sunday.
+Alex made history as the first female Sky Pundit on a Sky Sports’ Super Sunday and made waves as the first female to commentate for the BBC for a Men’s World Cup.
 Over the Christmas period, Alex joined Amazon Prime’s hosting team providing coverage on the streaming service on Boxing Day.